JetBrains/amper/docs/Documentation.md

 - Creating a CocoaPods package and publishing it for use in Xcode projects.
 - Preparing and signing an MSI, DMG, or DEB distributions

-Here is a very rough approximation, how publishing could look like in the DSL:
+Here is a very rough approximation, how publishing could look like in Amper:

 ```yaml
 product: